How I Practice Law

 Sole Practitioners Are Cheaper

-My experience in facing large firms in litigations is that my fees are one-third to one-half of what a firm’s fees are, even when my hourly billing rate is the highest one in a case.
+As an independent, affordable business litigation lawyer serving Dallas / Fort Worth, my experience in facing large firms in litigation is that my fees are one-third to one-half of what a firm’s fees are, even when my hourly billing rate is the highest one in a case.
 Some of this is due to the typical firm’s reflexive tendency to deal with each case as a profit center.
 Some of it is due to the inefficiencies inherent in a firm practice.

 Corollary: Sole Practitioners Have Lower Overhead

 Large firms are driven by overhead: rent on large offices, staff salaries, associates' salaries, and targeted draws for partners all combine to make the firm’s monthly nut a substantial one.
 These days most sole practitioners have cut overhead to the bone: part-time secretaries, voicemail instead of receptionists, paralegals hired only on a contract basis, and small offices are the hallmarks of the small practitioner in the twenty-first century.
-Whether calculated absolutely or per-attorney, the sole practitioner’s monthly cash requirement is infinitesimal in comparison to the large firm’s.
+When you need an affordable business litigation attorney in Dallas / Fort Worth or anywhere in Texas, whether calculated absolutely or per-attorney, the sole practitioner’s monthly cash requirement is infinitesimal in comparison to that of the large firm.

 Another Corollary: Sole Practitioners are More Efficient than Groups of Lawyers